circe/circe/docs/src/main/tut/codec.md

 ### @JsonCodec

-circe-generic includes a `@JsonCodec` annotation that simplifies the use of semi-automatic generic derivation:
+The circe-generic project includes a `@JsonCodec` annotation that simplifies the use of semi-automatic generic derivation:

 ```tut:book
 import io.circe.generic.JsonCodec, io.circe.syntax._